arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1300/features.md

 <Feature title="LoRaWAN® Connectivity" image="cellular">

-Use LoRaWAN® in remote places to send data to nearby gateways connected to the TTS service, which in turn forwards the data to the Arduino IoT Cloud.
+Use LoRaWAN® in remote places to send data to nearby gateways connected to the TTS service, which in turn forwards the data to the Arduino Cloud.

   <FeatureLink variant="primary" title="Documentation" url="/arduino-cloud/getting-started/cloud-lora-getting-started"/>